robwelan/be-a-react-dev-ws-01/content/blog/weather-app-lets-get-started/index.md

 ## Introduction

-Building a web app is a useful way to learn how to consume an API endpoint.
+Building an internet hosted weather app is a useful way to learn how to consume an API endpoint.
 If you can consume a public api like this, then you can work with a back end developer who is providing data to you from a database for example.

 ## Our first bits of code